From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Learning Symbolic World Models

-Given demonstration set $\mathcal{D}$ structured as described in Section~\ref{subsec:training-time}, we choose to learn a PDDL-style~\citep{McDermott1998PDDLthePD,fox2003pddl2} symbolic world model $\mathcal{W}^{\mathcal{D}}$.
-We learn (1) an additional set of predicates $\Psi^{\mathcal{D}}$, (2) a set of operators in terms of the these newly learned predicates and the initial predicates (i.e., $\Psi^{\mathcal{D}} \cup \Psi^{\text{init}}$), and (3) optionally, in domains where skills have continuous parameters, a set of generative \textit{samplers} that propose good continuous parameters for each skill and operator~\citep{chitnis2021learning}.
-We adapt previous work~\citep{chitnis2021learning} directly for sampler learning (Appendix~\ref{appendix:sampler-learning}) where necessary and focus on inventing visual predicates and operators.
+Given a demonstration set $\mathcal{D}$ (Section~\ref{subsec:training-time}), we learn a PDDL-style~\citep{McDermott1998PDDLthePD,fox2003pddl2} symbolic world model $\mathcal{W}^{\mathcal{D}}$ by inventing additional predicates $\Psi^{\mathcal{D}}$, learning operators defined by both the newly-invented predicates and the initial predicates $\Psi^{\mathcal{D}} \cup \Psi^{\text{init}}$, and, where applicable, training generative samplers for continuous skill parameters~\citep{chitnis2021learning}.
+We adapt prior work for sampler learning (Appendix~\ref{appendix:sampler-learning}) and focus on inventing visual predicates and operators from demonstrations.